 When you're transferring money internationally, don't forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.

 How long does it take to transfer money from Italy to Singapore?

 The length of time it takes to transfer money from Italy to Singapore depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
 From the providers that we display, the fastest international money transfer provider from Italy to Singapore is Wise, which can deliver the money to your recipient in SGD in Instant-2 Days.
-The slowest provider to transfer Euro to Singapore is OFX, which takes 1-3 Days to transfer money from Italy to Singapore.
+The slowest provider to transfer Euro to Singapore is TorFX, which takes 2-3 Days to transfer money from Italy to Singapore.